samestrin/llm-interface/README.md

 ## Features

 - **Unified Interface**: `LLMInterfaceSendMessage` is a single, consistent interface to interact with **fifteen** different LLM APIs.
-- **Dynamic Module Loading**: Automatically loads and manages LLMInterfaces on-demand, optimizing resources.
+- **Dynamic Module Loading**: Automatically loads and manages LLM interfaces only when they are invoked, minimizing resource usage.
 - **Error Handling**: Robust error handling mechanisms to ensure reliable API interactions.
 - **Extensible**: Easily extendable to support additional LLM providers as needed.
 - **Response Caching**: Efficiently caches LLM responses to reduce costs and enhance performance.